eventflow/EventFlow/MIGRATION_GUIDE.md

 - `IReadModelPopulator.Populate`
 - `IReadModelPopulator.Purge`

 ## Initializing EventFlow

-Starting 1.0, there are a few ways you can initialize EventFlow.
+Starting version 1, there are a few ways you can initialize EventFlow.

 ### Fluent as `IServiceCollection` extension